 Health

 - Restructuring at the Department for Health and Human Services (HHS).
-Recent restructuring at HHS has led to the elimination of certain offices like the Substance Abuse and Mental Health Services Administration (SAMHSA), which provides Kentucky with critical grant funding to address the overdose crisis.
+Recent restructuring at HHS has led to cuts at the Substance Abuse and Mental Health Services Administration (SAMHSA), which provides Kentucky with critical grant funding to address the overdose crisis.
 For example, at least 96,768 Narcan units were distributed in Kentucky in 2023, support that was made possible by a SAMHSA grant.
+While SAMHSA hasn’t been technically eliminated, its functions have been reassigned within HHS more broadly, and some functions have been terminated altogether.

 - CDC grant suspensions.
 Over $11 billion in CDC federal grants were suspended by the Trump administration in March, but that move was later halted by an emergency restraining order.
 However, some nonprofits say they have received notice of suspended funding.
 These grants include funds allocated during the COVID-19 pandemic to state and local health departments to track, prevent and control infectious diseases.
 Kentucky is projected to lose $149 million in public health funds due to these grant suspensions.

 - National Institutes for Health (NIH) grant caps.
 Beginning in February, the Trump Administration ordered an across the board 15% cap to the indirect cost rate for health research grants administered by the NIH.
-The cap, which has been temporarily blocked by a court, is below what research institutions need to pay for equipment, facilities, research assistants and other costs.
+The cap, which remains in legal limbo, is below what research institutions need to pay for equipment, facilities, research assistants and other costs.
 If implemented, the cap would deny the University of Kentucky $40 million over the next year for health research funding.

 - USAID infections disease prevention and treatment programs elimination.
-In March, the elimination of USAID ended funding for infectious disease (HIV/AIDS, measles, malaria, tuberculosis, etc.) vaccinations, treatment and mitigation in other countries.
+In March, the elimination of USAID-the programs of which have been estimated to have saved over 90 million lives in the last two decades– meant the termination of funding for infectious disease (HIV/AIDS, measles, malaria, tuberculosis, etc.) vaccinations, treatment and mitigation in other countries.
 In addition to resulting in preventable deaths, this cut poses expanded threats to global and U.S. public health as microbes don’t adhere to state lines or national borders.

 - New individual marketplace restrictions.
-The Centers for Medicare and Medicaid Services (CMS) proposed a new rule that would undermine the individual health insurance marketplace by reducing the amount of time open enrollment takes place each year, eliminating the option for low-wage-earning households to sign up outside of open enrollment, and no longer covering DACA recipients.
+On June 20, the Centers for Medicare and Medicaid Services (CMS) finalized a new rule that undermines the individual health insurance marketplace by reducing the amount of time open enrollment takes place each year, eliminating the option for low-wage-earning households to sign up outside of open enrollment, and no longer covering DACA recipients.
 Kentucky’s enrollment was up this past year 17%, covering nearly 100,000 people, partly due to these flexibilities.
 While Kentucky would be able to set its own open enrollment window (the state has its own health insurance marketplace), it would still be subject to the other changes.

 Income Security